nemac/nfwf_crest_api/README.md

 ### Packaging Functions

 Before we can run our function locally, we need to bundle all of its code and dependencies into the function's `build` folder.

-* Build all function packages: `pipenv run build_packages`
+* Build all function packages: `pipenv run build --deps`

 You don't need to re-package a function every time you change its `app.py` file.
 Simply copy `app.py` to the function's `build` folder when you are ready to test any changes.

 ### Invoke a Function Locally

 We can use the SAM CLI to invoke a function in a docker container that mimics a Python Lambda execution environment.

 For example, we can mimic a POST method requesting zonal statistics for a polygonal region by supplying a geojson feature collection as a string through standard input: